imaginereplay/replay/docs/SoloStaking.md

 thetasubchain start --config=../subchain/validator --password=<VALIDATOR_PASSWORD>
 ```

 If the Subchain starts finalizing blocks, congratulations!
-You have succuessfully configured and launched a Subchain for the Metachain Mainnet!
+You have successfully configured and launched a Subchain for the Metachain Mainnet!
 The Subchian validator should produce and finalize a block every second, which is much faster than the Main Chain.
 Next, you can use the JS SDK we provide to send digital assets (TFuel, TNT20/721/1155 tokens) between the Main Chain and the Subchain, which also serve as good sanity checks regarding whether the Subchain is functioning correctly.